DinethRubeh/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Addresses the problem of churn modeling
+Customer churn modeling on a imbalanced dataset.

 Contains workbooks on,
  - feature engineering of the churn dataset